HackBulgaria/Frontend-JavaScript-1/week2/materials.md

 Which leads us to the next stage - where should we add methods?
 To `this` or to our prototype?

+A good topic on the difference between `this.method` vs `prototype.method` can be found here - http://stackoverflow.com/questions/310870/use-of-prototype-vs-this-in-javascript

 #### Adding methods to this

 If we add methods to `this`, they will be created every time we call the constructor function with `new`